-To answer foundational and contemporary questions at the intersection of ecology and evolution, my research uses model plant communities to conduct high-throughput and rigorous experiments in the lab, greenhouse, and using natural field communities.
+To answer foundational and contemporary questions at the intersection of ecology and evolution, much of my current research uses duckweed plants (and also their microbial symbionts) as model communities in high-throughput and rigorous experiments in the lab, greenhouse, and natural freshwater systems.

 Large-scale mesocosm experiments

-I also conduct large-scale, mesocosm experiments in the greenhouse to conduct common gardens and experimental evolution work involving plant communities at the scale of hundreds of thousands of individuals.
-I merge these mesocosm experiments with molecular work (population genetic, genomic, and epigenetic approaches) to provide extensive experiments that link molecular mechanisms and processes with ecological dynamics unfolding across multiple scales.
+In the greenhouse, mesocosm experiments using duckweed plants allow us to conduct large-scale common gardens using hundreds of globally sampled duckweed populations and species, as well as experimental evolution work at the scale of hundreds of thousands of individual plants.
+I merge these extensive mesocosm experiments with molecular work to allow us to link genetic mechanisms and processes with ecological dynamics unfolding across populations and communities.

 Natural field experiments